Deadline for £10k accountancy bursary approaches

 These bursaries will provide real benefits to students, their families, firms, business and society as a whole by widening access to the accountancy profession.

-ICAS CEO Anton Colella said: "The ICAS Foundation is providing opportunities to students who have the talent but lack the financial means to realise their ambitions in studying accountancy and finance.
+Linda Jamieson, Head of the ICAS Foundation said: "The ICAS Foundation is providing opportunities to students who have the talent but lack the financial means to realise their ambitions in studying accountancy and finance.

 Applications for the ICAS Foundation Bursaries can be made by downloading the bursary application from the ICAS Foundation website.
-The closing date for applications is 20 May, 2016.